Rational Function is a function that can be written as

 c) If n>m the graph of f has no horizontal asymptotes.

-As or the distance between the horizontal asymptotes and the points on the graph must approach zero.
+the distance between the horizontal asymptotes and the points on the graph must approach zero.

 Example 1

-Graph of 1/x In the graph 1/x the Horizontal Asymptote is the X axis and the Vertical Asymptote is the Y axis.
+In the graph 1/x the Horizontal Asymptote is the X axis and the Vertical Asymptote is the Y axis.
 Because the denominator is zero when x=o, the domain is of F is all real numbers except x=0.

 Example 2: